 As things in my bathroom run out, I am finding minimal waste replacements to take the place of a once plastic bottle.
-When my conditioner ran out, I found a few different options for buying package free conditioner and landed on a brand based in New Zealand that concentrates their shampoo and conditioner into bars.
-While it doesn’t lather as much as liquid conditioner, it gets the job done.
-I continue to do coconut oil treatments on my hair to keep it hydrated and smooth.
+When my conditioner ran out, I found a few different options for buying package free conditioner and landed on a brand based in New Zealand that concentrates shampoo and conditioner into bars.

 Lush Cosmetics Is A Slice Of Heaven (And It’s Cruelty Free!)

 Menstrual Cups Are Mainstream

 Now for the thing no one ever wants to talk about: women’s menstrual cycles.
 According to Glamour Magazine the average woman disposes of 11,000 single use menstrual products in her lifetime.
 The discussion of periods should be an open discussion and recognized as a natural occurrence all women go through.
 Girls and women should be educated on all the most eco friendly ways to have a recurring cycle.
 I bought a Diva Cup in 2015 and I still have it.

-4 years ago, many people were freaked out by the idea of using one because it seemed foreign and unfamiliar.
-Now in 2019, articles pop up left and right about why you should switch to a menstrual cup, and pretty soon you’ll be behind the times if you aren’t on the bandwagon.
-In the time I have had mine, menstrual cups have evolved to a point where there are sizes and shapes for every woman, so make sure to find one best suited for you.
-I promise you won’t regret the decision to switch as it saves you money and reduces waste.
+4 years ago, many people were freaked out by the idea of using a menstrual cup because it seemed foreign and unfamiliar.
+Now in 2019, articles surface left and right about the importance of switching to a menstrual cup.
+In the time I have had mine, menstrual cups have evolved to a point where there are shapes and sized designed for all woman, so make sure to find one best suited for your needs.
+Taking time to research and ultimately making the decision to switch will save money and reduces waste.

 Find previous articles in this series by following the links below: